softinio/softinio.com/content/post/integrating-get-satisfaction-fastpass-with-laravel.md

 +++
-categories = ["development"]
+Topics = ["development"]
 date = "2014-01-09T08:54:57-05:00"
-description = "Overview of what is involved in getting your Laravel 4 apps authentication system to integrate with Get Satisfaction Fastpass for single sign on." keywords = ["laravel", "php", "fastpass"] tags = ["laravel", "php", "fastpass"] slug = "integrating-get-satisfaction-fastpass-with-laravel" title = "Integrating Get Satisfaction Fastpass with Laravel"
+Description = "Overview of what is involved in getting your Laravel 4 apps authentication system to integrate with Get Satisfaction Fastpass for single sign on."
+Keywords = ["laravel", "php", "fastpass"]
+Tags = ["laravel", "php", "fastpass"]
+Slug = "integrating-get-satisfaction-fastpass-with-laravel"
+Title = "Integrating Get Satisfaction Fastpass with Laravel"
 +++

 Here is an overview of what is involved in getting your Laravel 4 apps authentication system to integrate with Get Satisfaction Fastpass for single sign on.